murthylab/fly-vr/DESIGN.md

 ### playlists and stimulus items

-Playlists are separated into the different stimulus modalities; audio, video, and optogenetics.
+Playlists are separated into the different stimulus modalities; audio, video, and daq (optogenetics).
 Each playlist defines the stimuli to be given on that modality.
 For example, audio playlists include a list of audio stimulus items (such as simple tones, or complicated melodies defined in matlab/numpy), video playlists include types of visual stimuli (looming, gratings, etc), and optogenetic stimuli are different excitation pulsetrains.